2026–27 Priority Deadlines

 Apply by the deadline for priority consideration for financial aid and scholarship.
 You may still apply after the deadline; however, funding may be limited.

-Note: Incoming students must be admitted to UNLV and complete the appropriate financial aid application by the deadline for priority financial aid consideration.
+Note: Incoming undergraduate students must be admitted to UNLV and complete the financial aid applications by the deadline to receive priority consideration for institutional grants and scholarships, and early financial aid estimates.

 Application Process